solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 Specific permissions are required to have the ability to maintain models in the Azure Digital Twins service.
 In this exercise, you will add yourself as an **Azure Digital Twins Data Owner** using role-based access control (RBAC).

-1. [Azure portal](https://portal.azure.com), open the resource group you created for this lab.
+1. In the [Azure portal](https://portal.azure.com), open the resource group you created for this lab.

 2. Select the Azure Digital Twins service from the list named **{PREFIX}digtwins**, where `PREFIX` is the generated value or the prefix you specified in the **Before the HOL** steps.